A vaccine mandate fractures a state fair, leaving children as ‘pawns’

 New Mexico Gov. Michelle Lujan Grisham (D) announced the mandate for the state fair three weeks before its opening day amid a delta-driven surge in hospitalizations.

-Despite the reliably blue state having one of the nation’s highest vaccination rates, many of the youths who show livestock at the fair come from rural areas where vaccination rates are lower.
+Although the reliably blue state has one of the nation’s highest vaccination rates, many of the youths who show livestock at the fair come from rural areas where rates are lower.
 When the state fair surveyed their families after the mandate was announced, the majority said they would not attend.
 New Mexico Republicans and the state cattle growers’ association called on the governor to rescind the mandate, saying it gave too little time for the unvaccinated to get shots, and one parent sued.
-A federal judge rejected the lawsuit week.
+A federal judge rejected the lawsuit.

 “Vaccines have been available to New Mexicans at large since at least May,” Tripp Stelnicki, a spokesman for Lujan Grisham, said in an email.
 “To suppose that there was not ‘enough time’ — when that is not true — is to grant undue deference to those who for months have been refusing safe and effective vaccines and who are consequently prolonging this pandemic and endangering the lives and livelihoods of everyone in our state.”